zshi719/2025-Data-24100/project_assignments/part_1.md

 * How many rows are in the combined dataset?
 * How many rows are sourced from each market (e.g., how many rows from the NYSE dataset and how many rows from the NASDAQ dataset)?
 * Identify the date on which the stock BRK.A recorded its lowest `open` price.
-* Identify the date on which the stock IBM had it's highest `close` price.
+* Identify the date on which the stock IBM had its highest `close` price.

-## Part #1 grading
+## How will this be graded

 Code Grading:
-  - Your code will be checked out at the Git hash (on main) provided in your submission.
+  - Your code will be checked out at the git hash (on main) provided in your submission.
   - We will then run:
     - `docker build . -t data241`
     - `docker run -t data241`